 At this point, you will reach the heart of the castle.
 A large courtyard surrounds the Scottish National War Memorial, the Great Hall, and the Royal Palace.
 You will bask in the beauty of Scotland’s most prized possessions here, the Royal Jewels.
 Impressive and stunning.
 Read on to learn.

 What to see and do in Edinburgh Castles

 The beautiful but tiny St Margaret’s Chapel is the oldest building in Edinburgh!
 It was built around 1130 in honor of Queen Margaret by her son, King David I, following her death.
 She was known for her many charitable actions and was canonized by the Pope in 1250.
 Amid the hoards of tourists at the castle, you find calm and reverence within these walls.

 Mons Meg is an ancient cannon from 1457 which could send 330-pound shots as far as 2 miles away!
 The cannon sits on a terrace behind the St. Margarets Chapel.
 It was a medieval times weapon of mass destruction.
-Weighing 13,000 pounds, the cannon had to be transported with a team of horses, oxen, and men at a pace of 9 miles a day.
-It was used as a weapon and was fired in celebration of Mary Queen of Scot’s wedding.
+Weighing 13,000 pounds, the cannon had to be transported with a team of horses, oxen, and men at a pace of 9 miles daily.
+It was used as a weapon and was fired to celebrate Mary Queen of Scot’s wedding.

-If you think the picture makes it look huge, you will be even more impressive in person like we were.
+If you think the picture makes it look huge, you will be even more impressive in person as we were.
 You can fit inside it!

 One O’Clock Gun

 Since 1861 at one o’clock every day, they fire the gun from the castle.
 This allowed ships in the Firth of Forth to set their clocks by it, and this tradition continues today.
-As you can imagine this is a popular event and draws lots of people.
+As you can imagine, this is a popular event and draws many people.
 This tradition does not occur on Sundays, Christmas, and Good Friday.